 Integrating technology and collective wisdom to heal our planet

 Our mission at Editing Nature is to create fair processes that empower all voices so together we may create a most just and healthy future.
-As an organization we will do everything in our power to fight alongside Black people of America to dismantle white supremacy and the racialized structures and systems that are killing our nation, our environment, and our collective humanity.
+We vow to do everything in our power and white privilage to fight alongside Black people of America and around the world to dismantle white supremacy and the racialized structures and systems that are killing Black lives, our democracies, our environment, and our collective humanity.

 What & WHY

 The environmental release of genetically engineered organisms to intentionally alter wild species could solve pressing societal and ecological challenges.

 Using this technology irresponsibly or not using it at all could imperil both human and environmental health.

 To build processes and deliberative platforms that engage a diversity of voices, promote innovation, inform policy, and foster public engagement to collectively guide the development of environmental genetic technologies and their responsible deployment.

 Dinny Nolan Tjampitjinpa - Water Dreaming at Mikanji - 1988